 Like a good television show, we hit our stride in the second year.
 Los Angeles Derby Dolls' co-founder, Rebecca “Demolicious” Ninburg, offered us a home in Echo Park.
 The open space of the Derby Doll Factory allowed TwentyWonder to morph into its signature free-flowing mash-up.
 Since then we've continued to grow, with fans all over the city and praise from the LA Times and LA Weekly.

 Superball founder Jim Hodgson, who is now full-time Director of the DSALA, continues to curate the event with the help of a devoted group of volunteers and the amazing Derby Dolls.
 Putting on this event is our favorite thing to do each year.
-There's just something special about the moment when the doors to the Doll Factory open and you hear TwentyWonderers telling stories about what happened last time they were here and speculating on what craziness is going to happen this time.
+There's just something special about the moment when the doors open and you hear TwentyWonderers telling stories about what happened last time they were here and speculating on what craziness is going to happen this time.